 A diamond certificate is an important document for the buyer or owner.
 Here are four points to explain why a certificate is necessary:

-■ Quality assurance The certificate contains detailed information about the quality of the diamond.
-This guarantees the quality of the diamond.
+The certificate provides detailed information about the quality of the diamond, which is your guarantee of its quality. -

-■ Confirming Value <br>The certificate shows the exact characteristics of the diamond, allowing you to accurately determine the market value of the diamond and sell or buy it at a fair price.
+A certificate tells you the exact characteristics of your diamond, so you know exactly what its market value is and can buy or sell it at a fair price. -

-Small diamonds and low grade diamonds may not come with appraisal certificates.
+Small diamonds and low grade diamonds may not come with a certificate.
 This is because the appraisal fee is higher than the price of the diamond.
-If you are purchasing important jewelry such as an engagement ring or a keepsake, we recommend that you choose one with appraisal certificate.
+If you are purchasing important jewelry such as an engagement ring or a keepsake, we recommend that you choose one with a certificate.

 2. Certificate issuing authority